Using Docker in Cloud Foundry

 Page last updated:

-You can activate Docker support so Cloud Foundry can deploy and manage apps running in Docker containers.
+You can activate Docker support so Cloud Foundry can deploy and manage apps based on Docker container images.

 For information about Diego, the Cloud Foundry component that manages app containers, see Diego Components and Architecture.
 For information about how Cloud Foundry developers push apps with Docker images, see Deploying an App with Docker.

-To deploy apps to Docker, developers run cf push with the --docker-image option and the location of a Docker image to create the containers from.
+option and the location of a Docker image from which to create the containers.
 For information about how Cloud Foundry developers push apps with Docker images, see Push a Docker Image.

 To activate Docker support on a Cloud Foundry deployment, you must: